Contact Us

 By providing us with Identity and Contact Data, you, shall indemnify us against any claims, actions, liabilities, losses, fines, penalties, costs and expenses arising out of the provision of such Identity and Contact Data and any other personal data you provide for the purposes.

-If we are acting as a Data Processor to your organisation as part of a services agreement, matters in relation to Data Protection shall be set out in the Data Processing Agreement.
+If we are acting as a Data Processor to your organisation as part of a services agreement, matters in relation to data protection shall be set out in the services agreement or if applicable a separate data processing agreement.

 If the information that you provide to us is for purposes of our business partners providing a service to you (where we act as an intermediary and do not provide the services directly), then you consent to us providing the relevant business partner with that information.
-The use of that information may be set out in the relevant business partner’s Privacy Statement, as described in the General Terms & Conditions, or relevant Product Terms.
-We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
-We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.
+The use of that information may be set out in the relevant business partner’s privacy statement or as described in the relevant terms and conditions or product terms.
+We expect all third parties to respect the security of your personal data and to treat it in accordance with the law, not to use your personal data for their own purposes and only process your personal data for specified purposes and in accordance with our instructions.

 Please contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the UK.